About Patriot Service Dogs

 Lori Frye, Treasurer

-As a member of the Board, the Treasurer oversees the management and reporting of finances and provides the annual budget for the Board's approval.
-Lori has 20 years of experience in accounting, customer service, supervisory, secretarial and office management.
-Currently working as Assistant Controller for Taylor Residences, Lori earned a Bachelor’s degree in Accounting from American Public University.
+Frye has 20 years of experience in accounting, customer service, supervisory, secretarial, and office management.
+Currently working as Assistant Controller for Taylor Residences, Lori earned a bachelor’s degree in accounting from American Public University.

 Ivette Alvarez, Secretary

 Alvarez is a dedicated service dog trainer and advocate for returning citizens.
 She is a certified Canine Good Citizen evaluator and fluent in Spanish.

 Mike Appelbaum is the Village Coordinator.
 He brings a strong past of board participation, having served on the United Cerebral Palsy of Broward County and the Broward Zoological Society Markham Park.
 He has been a volunteer for the past seven years and has helped us establish our presence in the Villages, FL.

 LaVrar has been a practicing attorney in South Florida for over 20 years.
 In addition to running his firm, LaVrar has been active on the boards of several industry organizations and has voluntarily served multiple terms on various Florida Bar rules committees.
 He acts as legal advisor to the organization.

 An Army Veteran and retired Corrections Police Sergeant, Palecek serves Patriot Service Dogs as a WOOF program volunteer and Warrior Week training assistant.
 Palecek’s passion for helping his fellow veterans makes him a valuable member of Patriot Service Dogs.

 Lauren Faw, Board Member